asheraryam/satomi/README.md

 npm run lint
 ```
 * This script will look through the "src" directory and make sure the files meet the ecma requirement(s)
-* The regular script for this is : `eslint src --ext js` , which you can find in the package.json
+* The regular script for this is : `eslint src` , which you can find in the package.json

 ## Hosting the Bot locally :
 This requires the set up of just 1 JSON file.
 You also need an IDE to configure all of this and download all dependencies I have listed in package.json.
 I recommend using [Visual Studio Code](https://code.visualstudio.com/).
 You also need to download [Node.js](https://nodejs.org/en/) to be able to run the bot and download its dependencies with [npm](https://www.npmjs.com/). **Refer to "Bot Usage", the same principles apply**